kugelblitz84/dpm_backend_hostinger/ONLINE_PAYMENT_INTEGRATION_GUIDE.md

   - Show a clear failure message and link back to the order details; optionally allow retry.

 Fallback (optional polling)
-- After the user returns to admin, refresh the order detail/list to reflect updated paymentStatus.
+- After the user returns, refresh the order detail/list to reflect updated paymentStatus and, for request orders, the automatic move to active.
 - Mixed payment is supported (COD + Online); only payments with isPaid=true count towards the paid total.